Directed attention fatigue: Treatment

 There are measures that can be taken in order to reduce the impact of DAF.
 These include reducing the number of distractions present in one's external environment, trying to clear one's mind of any internal distractions and taking short breaks during prolonged periods of focus.
 Directed attention fatigue can be reduced by getting a sufficient amount of sleep each night, because inhibitory attention chemicals are replenished during sleep.

 An aesthetic environment may also serve a restorative function in fostering recovery from mental fatigue.
 Research has shown that restorative experiences, such as clearing one's head and reflecting on one's life and priorities, may help combat Directed Attention Fatigue.
 As investigated by attention restoration theory, natural environments, such as forests, mountain landscapes or beaches, appear to be particularly effective for restoring attention, perhaps because they contain a vast amount of diverse, relatively weak stimuli, thus inciting the mind to wander freely while relaxing its strict focus.

 Research

 Ongoing research is examining ways in which the incidence of DAF can be decreased, and suggests that exposure to the natural environment may aid in the reduction of DAF symptoms.
-A number of researchers have investigated Directed Attention Fatigue recently.
 Leading contributors include Rachel and Stephen Kaplan, environmental psychologists at the University of Michigan.
-Rachel and Stephen Kaplan are credited with much of the research relating to Directed Attention Fatigue and were the first to discover that extended periods of focused attention can lead to DAF.
-Their research suggests that Directed Attention Fatigue can be alleviated with exposure to nature.
-Together, the Kaplans devised the Attention restoration theory (ART), which states that a person is better able to maintain focused directed attention after spending time in the natural environment.
+Rachel and Stephen Kaplan were among the first to discover that extended periods of focused attention can lead to directed attention fatigue.
+Their research suggests that directed attention fatigue can be alleviated with exposure to nature.
+Together, the Kaplans devised the attention restoration theory (ART), which states that a person is better able to maintain focused directed attention after spending time in the natural environment.
+Core to the Kaplan's theory is their notion of "soft fascination".